azerion/phaser-spine/README.md

 ### Switching skins
 Another great additions to spine is the support of skins and the ability to freely switch between them.
 Like animations this is simple and we use the same API as the runtime.
-Don't forget to call setToSetupPose after switching skings to update all attachments correctly.
+Don't forget to call setToSetupPose after switching skins to update all attachments correctly.
 ```javascript
 buddy.setSkinByName('outfit01');
 buddy.setToSetupPose();